 Responsibility for fulfilling all requirements for an advanced degree and for complying with the regulations of the Graduate College, the College of Education, and the student's department rests with the student and the adviser.
 The specific requirements for each degree are outlined in this handbook.
-Additional information concerning requirements, such as deadlines which change from year to year, can be obtained from the departmental office or the academic calendar (www.oar.uiuc.edu/calndr.html).
-Students should refer to the Handbook for Graduate Students and Advisers published by the Graduate College regarding Graduate College policies and to the Code on Campus Affairs and Handbook of Policies and Regulations Applying to All Students regarding campus policies.
+Additional information concerning requirements, such as deadlines which change from year to year, can be obtained from the departmental office or the academic calendar.
+Students should refer to the Handbook for Graduate Students and Advisers published by the Graduate College regarding Graduate College policies and to the Student Code regarding campus policies.